Autodesk-Forge/forge-dataviz-iot-react-components/README.md

 ## Contents

-This package contains all of the React components used in [Forge Dataviz IoT Reference App](https://github.com/Autodesk-Forge/forge-dataviz-iot-reference-app).
-To interact with these components - check out https://hyperion.autodesk.io/.
+This package contains all of the React components used in the [Data Visualization Reference Application](https://github.com/Autodesk-Forge/forge-dataviz-iot-reference-app).

-NOTE: Most of these components have been created using the [Material UI](http://material-ui.com/) framework.
+NOTE: Most of these components were created using the [Material UI](http://material-ui.com/) framework.

-### Components:
+### Components

--   BaseApp - Complete UI encompassing all of the components below.
+-   BaseApp - Complete UI encompassing all of the following components:

 ![Component Mapping Image 1](https://github.com/Autodesk-Forge/forge-dataviz-iot-react-components/raw/main/images/component-mapping-p1.png)